prezoserver/docs/specification-1.0-draft.md

 * Wrappers - files which exist on the file system which defer producing some aspect of the user interface to another file or server side resource via Server Side Includes (SSI).
 For example, a JavaScript file which uses SSI to include another file (e.g. a PHP, JSP, ASP, or other dynamically processed file) to produce its content.

+Note: The intention of this framework is that virtual and wrapper based files are used for implementing the requirements specified in section 2.0 and not for the core content.
+The core content of the application should be implemented using pure HTML, CSS, and JavaScript resources.
+Doing so allows for the core content to be moved across implementations without change.

 ## 2.0 Requirements

 #### 2.1 Document Root